How to Develop People Management Skills as an HR Professional

 To thrive in this area, you will need to adopt the following people management skills:

 If you would like to develop people management experience in order to progress your HR career, then the best way to do this is by studying accredited people management courses.
 With learndirect, you can enrol on the Associate Diploma in People Management Level 5 CIPD, a regulated course that is taught 100% online.

 Accredited by the CIPD, you will achieve an official qualification in people management skills once you complete this qualification.
-The course is ideal for individuals who already work in the People Profession and are looking to progress to mid-level roles or management.
+The course is ideal for individuals who already work in the People Profession and are looking to progress to mid-level roles or management by getting CIPD qualified.

-To drive change, you not only need relevant skills and techniques but also the ability to create and deliver strategic objectives, both from HR and the business as a whole.
+To drive change as an HR professional, you not only need relevant skills and techniques but also the ability to create and deliver strategic objectives, both from HR and the business as a whole.
 By studying this course, you will learn everything you need to know to work towards roles that have more authority in making decisions for the company and workforce.

-During the course, you will cover the following units:
+During these CIPD HR courses, you will cover the following units:

 - Organisational Performance and Culture in Practice

 As an approved study centre, learndirect provides a range of CIPD qualifications, including Foundation Certificate in People Practice Level 3 and the Associate Diploma in Organisational Learning and Development Level 5.

 Please note that you need a CIPD Student Membership to achieve this internationally recognised CIPD qualification, and once you have completed the CIPD Level 5 course, you can apply for a CIPD Associate Membership.